 The Penn Medicine Summer Program is a week-long experience modeled after Penn Medical School’s actual first-year curriculum.
 Each morning, students attend interactive lessons on the topic of the day, which could be emergency medicine, cancer, kidney disease, or any number of other topics.
 Each afternoon, students participate in interactive virtual medical experiences.
 Additionally, students go on two hospital trips and two academic field trips.

 Any student who has taken or is taking a high school biology class at the time of their application can apply.

-The SMYSP is a five-week residential program open to high school sophomore and junior low-income and/or underrepresented minorities who live in Northern and Central California.
+The SMYSP is a five-week residential program open to high school sophomores and junior low-income and/or underrepresented minorities who live in Northern and Central California.
 The program includes anatomy and pathology labs and courses, college admissions help, a research project, lectures by Stanford faculty and other medical professionals, and insight into the day-to-day operations of a hospital.
 Applicants should have a demonstrated interest in a career in medicine and/or science and a B-average in their science classes; however, applications are reviewed holistically, meaning that a low science GPA won’t necessarily preclude participation.
 Each accepted applicant will receive a full-tuition scholarship for the program.